Application and Admission

 Individuals who would like to take graduate classes for professional development, continuing education credits, or personal enrichment may take up to 9 graduate credits as a non-degree (Special) student.
 Special students may not enroll in practicum, clinical, internship courses or other courses without approval from the program director.

-After the completion of 9 non-degree credits, a student must then apply for formal admission into the program in order to move forward and take additional courses.
+- After the completion of 9 non-degree credits, a student must then apply for formal admission into the graduate program in order to move forward and take additional courses.

 How can I receive more information about the Master of Science in Applied Analytics program?